-This guide explains how to connect a new or existing Timescale Postgres database to a Hasura Cloud project.
+This guide explains how to connect a new or existing Timescale Postgres database to a Hasura instance, either on Hasura Cloud or via one of our self-hosted solutions.
 If you're exploring Timescale Postgres and are interested in migrating an existing Postgres database - such as from Heroku - check out their docs before continuing below.

 Step 1: Sign up or log in to Hasura Cloud

 Navigate to Hasura Cloud and sign up or log in.